Nikolai Topor-Stanley: Western Sydney Wanderers

 On 22 June 2012, he was released by his club, Newcastle Jets.
 On 30 June 2012 it was announced he had signed with the newly formed Western Sydney Wanderers A-League franchise.

 On 20 July 2013, Topor-Stanley started for the A-League All Stars in the inaugural A-League All Stars Game against Manchester United, a match in which the A-League All Stars were thrashed 5–1, courtesy of goals from Danny Welbeck, Jesse Lingard and Robin van Persie.
 Topor-Stanley was substituted off in the 73rd minute of the match, and was replaced by Melbourne Heart forward David Williams.

 Topor-Stanley captained the Western Sydney Wanderers during the 2014 season, replacing Michael Beauchamp.
 His captaincy continued into 2015.
 Under his captaincy, the Wanderers defeated Al Hilal SFC in Riyadh to win the Asian Champions League.

 Hatta Club

 In October 2016, Topor-Stanley left the Wanderers to join UAE Arabian Gulf League side Hatta Club.

 2017: Return to Newcastle Jets

 After one season, Topor-Stanley returned to the A-League, signing a two-year deal with Newcastle Jets in June 2017.

-2021– present: Western United FC
+2021–: Western United FC

 Topor-Stanley played for Western United FC in Melbourne for the 2021–22 season, and has signed to play for the 2022–23 season.

+Topor-Stanley announced his retirement at the end of the season on 19 April 2023, after two seasons at Western United.